TOAST-DOCS/TOAST-bill/zh/service-guide.md

 #### Service Authority
 Now that you have joined NHN Cloud as business member, and registered a payment method and authenticated public certificate, you're ready to use the service.
 Following are the authorities to use service:

-- As ADMIN: Manage NHN Cloud Bill users, and issue e-tax invoices
+- As ADMIN: Manage NHN Cloud Dooray! eTax users, and issue e-tax invoices
 - As MEMBER: Issue e-tax invoice

 ### Main Features